AndreNijman/EmuRust/README.md

 > **Frame pacing**: Windows default to ~60 FPS so titles run at their intended speed.
 Pass
 > `--limit-fps=false` only if you explicitly want uncapped rendering (useful for debugging).

-### ZX Spectrum setup notes

-ZX Spectrum ROM dumps can be dropped under `bios/zx/` (48K = `48.rom`, 128K = `128.rom.0` and
-`128.rom.1`).
-Filenames are matched case-insensitively so existing dumps can simply be copied into that directory.
-If both 48K and 128K dumps are present the 128K machine is preferred for AY sound and memory paging.
-When no dumps are available the launcher automatically falls back to the open-source ROMs embedded inside the ZX Spectrum core, so you can boot tapes out of the box.

-Games themselves live in `games/` alongside every other system.
-The launcher accepts `.tap`, standard-speed `.tzx`, and `.sna` snapshots for Spectrum titles.
-Tapes are automatically inserted and start playing as soon as the emulator boots, including fast-loading support so you can reach the game without manual `LOAD ""` loops.
-The launcher automatically drops into the loader state and issues the `LOAD ""` command for you, so tapes begin streaming immediately (press `Insert` if you need to restart the tape).
-Snapshots boot straight into the saved state. `.tzx` support currently covers only standard-speed data blocks—if you bump into an unsupported block ID just convert the tape to `.tap` (via `tzx2tap`/`czxtools`) and drop it back into `games/`.

 ### PlayStation setup notes